 There are many benefits to investing in mutual funds.

-- Liquidity – You can sell a mutual fund easily.
+- Liquidity – You can sell mutual funds easily.

 - Professional management – Mutual funds typically have professional managers choosing where to invest your money.

 Mutual funds are an extremely popular and common way to invest.
-There are thousands of mutual funds available for investors, and many different mutual fund companies who offer them.
-Hopefully, you now have a basic understanding of what a mutual fund is and feel confident to take the next step to research a mutual fund that’s best for you and your future goals.
+There are thousands of mutual funds available for investors, and many different companies that offer them.
+Now that you have a basic understanding of what a mutual fund is, you can take begin researching to find one that’s best for you and your future goals.